myklst/terraform-provider-st-domain-management/README.md

 ## Data Sources
-- **domain-management_domain_filter**
+- **st-domain-management_domain_filter**

 	This resource is desgined to filter domains based on key value, namely filter by labels and / or filter by tags.
-This data source returns a list of string of domain names for further use in `domain-management_domain_annotations`.
+This data source returns a list of string of domain names for further use in `st-domain-management_domain_annotations`.
 For example, the following will return all domains that contains the three labels.

 ```terraform
 data "st-domain-management_domain_filter" "example" {